-I’ve explained the most popular mistakes in term of technical and gameplay.
+I’ve explained the most popular mistakes in terms of technical and gameplay.
 This article is the list of the wrong choices of equipment.

 Equipment Guideline – Instructions from Chinese coaches

-During my own experiences of coaching, I found that new players often make these bad choice.
-They are the common mistakes in buying beginner’s racket.
-In general, you should choose the best blade, and combine with the best rubbers that fit your style.
+During my own experiences of coaching, I found that new players often make these bad choices.
+These are the common mistakes in buying a beginner’s racket.
+In general, you should choose the best blade, and combine it with the best rubbers that fit your style.

 But I want to show you the right way, and some mistakes to avoid when choosing your first racket.
 New players often make the wrong choice when buying their first equipment.